tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

     "offline": "concurrently --names \"KNSL,BOOT,HTTP,STRM\" -c \"bgGreen.bold,bgGreen.bold,bgBlue.bold,bgMagenta.bold\" --kill-others-on-fail \"kinesalite\" \"node utility/bootstrap.js\" \"serverless offline start --stage offline\" \"node utility/runOfflineStreamHandlers.js\""
   },
 ```
 This sets up 4 names to show on console output, each with a different color, and each with a different command.
-We&#8217;re going to run kinesalite, the bootstrap, serverless offline, and the offline handler script.
+We're going to run kinesalite, the bootstrap, serverless offline, and the offline handler script.
 If we Ctrl+C, it will force a failure and exit them all.

 To start, we just need to type `npm run offline`.